JuanS-OSORNOB/3DFocal_Mechanism/src/README.md

 *Note: It is not necessary to build the list with both nodal planes (NP) for each beachball as the programm plots the auxiliary plane given that this is always perpendicular to the one inserted by you.

 You are set to go, run the script and verify that FMS are plotted with size relative to their magnitude, right polarity and accordingly to their position in space.

+Please note that this package is in very early development and is subject to substantial change as we refactor it.